-Director | Screenwriter
+Filmmaker | Screenwriter

-Christine Swanson earned her MFA in Film from New York University’s Tisch School of the Arts and was selected by its faculty as the Willard T.C.
+Recognized early as a talented filmmaker, Christine was selected by NYU faculty as the Willard T.C.
 Johnson Fellow, the most prestigious fellowship given to the student who has achieved high standards in his or her work.
 CNN identified Christine as one of the most promising filmmakers to emerge from NYU’s graduate film program since Martin Scorsese, Ang Lee, Oliver Stone and Spike Lee (Christine’s NYU directing teacher).